-- healthy lifestyle advisors: all have degree-level qualifications in nutrition, dietetics and/or sports science;
+Healthy lifestyle Advisors: all have degree-level qualifications in nutrition, dietetics and/or sports science.

-- healthy lifestyle support workers: have qualifications and experience of working with families, children and young people in a range of settings.
+Healthy Lifestyle Support Workers: all have qualifications and experience of working with families, children and young people in a range of settings.

 Teesside University has evaluated the Healthy Choices programme to find out whether it has worked, and what can be improved in the future.
 This involved looking at how diet, physical activity levels, and body weight status has changed over time in the children and young people that took part.
 The researchers also looked at responses to the parent and child feedback surveys, and spoke to the programme staff and families who took part, to find out what they thought about the programme.

 - Between November 2015 and October 2017, 644 boys and girls aged 4-19 years had been referred to the programme, mainly through the Healthy Child Service, the National Child Measurement Programme, the North Yorkshire County Council Prevention Service or self-referral.
 Just over half of these families started the programme, and most of them (299 children and young people) completed it.
 The main reason families dropped out of the programme was family pressures.
 The main reason for not starting the programme was a wish not to take part.